C241-PS139/Recout-ML-API/README.md

 "city" : "Jakarta"
 }
 ```
-6. The api will return some recommendations.
+6. The API will return some recommendations.